mattvail734/rec-engine-CS205L-W19/README.md

 ## Data

-Annies - Do we want to use the MovieLens data or the Netflix Prize data?
-I found the Netflix Prize data easier to work with, but the two are essentially the same ... ?

-The data used in this project is from the [Netflix Prize](https://www.netflixprize.com/), a contest that Netflix held in 2009 that awarded $1M to the best movie recommendation algorithm based on Netflix user movie rating data.
-The data can be downloaded from Kaggle [here](https://www.kaggle.com/netflix-inc/netflix-prize-data).
-The page also offers a detailed description and brief exploration of the data.
+The data used in this project is from MovieLens.
+The data can be downloaded [here](http://files.grouplens.org/datasets/movielens/ml-20m.zip).
+This [page](http://files.grouplens.org/datasets/movielens/ml-20m-README.html) offers a detailed description of the data.

 ## [References](https://github.com/polymathnexus5/rec-engine-CS205L-W19/tree/master/references)